What Might Happen During My First Meeting with a Personal Injury Attorney?

 If you were able to gather evidence immediately after the accident, you should bring it along to share with your attorney during the initial consultation.
 Such proof might include photographs of the accident scene, eyewitness statements, surveillance camera recordings, and official accident reports.
 These items can help your attorney piece together what happened and may help guide their investigation into the incident.

-4. You Will Find Out About Common Mistakes to Avoid
+4. You Will Learn About Common Mistakes to Avoid

-From posting about the accident on social media to deviating from your treatment plan, there are several different mistakes you should steer clear of until your case has been resolved.
-An attorney can help advise you on how best to protect your claim.
-For instance, they might suggest that you deactivate your social media accounts to prevent opposing parties from accessing your feeds.
+From posting about the accident on social media to ignoring medical advice, there are several mistakes you should steer clear of until your case has been resolved.
+An attorney can help explain to you what these mistakes are and how they might affect your claim.
+For instance, they might suggest that you deactivate your social media accounts, or increase privacy settings, to prevent opposing parties from accessing your feeds.

 Discuss Your Case with a Miami Personal Injury Attorney Today

-Whether you were injured in a car wreck, slipped and fell on someone else’s property, or were left seriously hurt because of a doctor’s negligence, reaching out to an attorney could be a wise decision.
-At Viñas & DeLuca, PLLC, our attorneys can meet with you as part of a free consultation wherein we can evaluate your case, answer your questions, and give you clarity for the weeks ahead.
-Reach out to us at 305-372-3650 or fill out our Contact Form to set up a meeting with a Miami personal injury attorney.
+Whether you were injured in a car wreck, slipped and fell on someone’s property, or were left seriously hurt because of a doctor’s negligence, reaching out to an attorney could be a wise decision.
+At Viñas & DeLuca, PLLC, our attorneys can meet with you as part of a free consultation wherein we can evaluate your case, answer your questions, and offer valuable advice.
+Reach out at 305-372-3650 or fill out our Contact Form to set up a meeting with a Miami personal injury attorney.